klane/databall/docs/_pages/feature-selection.md

 ![png]({{ site.baseurl }}/assets/images/feature-selection/weighted-four-factors-cross-validation.png){: .center-image }

 The ROC and precision/recall curves below use the 10 best attributes selected above.
 The curves are very similar to the SRS curves above.
-Home and away SRS is included among the selected attributes, but adding 8 extra features does not improve the model's performance as indicated by the areas under the curves.
+Home and away SRS are included among the selected attributes, but adding 8 extra features does not improve the model's performance as indicated by the areas under the curves.

 ```python